 - Coconut oil’s antibacterial and antimicrobial properties make it helpful as a topical remedy for killing yeast and yeast infections.

 - May help sooth skin conditions like psoriasis or eczema.

 - When used topically, may help improve the appearance of varicose veins.

 - May help speed up healing of sunburns once the initial heat has gone out of it.

 - Coconut oil can help sooth the itch from mosquito bites, chicken pox, or poison ivy.

 - Melting one tablespoon of coconut oil into a warm cup of tea can help relieve a sore throat.

 - May help naturally clear up cold sores.

 - Mixed with apple cider vinegar, it can be used as a natural treatment for lice.

 Different Types of Coconut Oil

 When looking for olive oil, this is the type you want.
 However, it’s not the same for coconut oil.
 This involves cold-pressing the oil, but it does not preserve the antioxidants.

 Refined coconut oil often has no coconut smell and is quite tasteless.
 It’s usually bleached, heated, and deodorised, which can leave many refined coconut oils without the beneficial qualities that unrefined coconut oils have.

 This is the best choice for coconut oils.
 It provides the most benefits, and is extracted from fresh coconuts using a wet-milled fermentation process that protects the beneficial properties of the oil.
 This form of coconut oil has been found to contain the highest levels of antioxidants.
 This process does use heat, which is shown to be beneficial when extracting coconut oil, and produces a higher quality oil.

 MCT or Fractionated

-Fractionated oil, or MCT oil, is a liquid oil that does not solidify below 24˚C (76˚F) like unrefined oil does.
+Fractionated oil or MCT oil is a liquid oil that does not solidify below 24˚C (76˚F) like unrefined coconut oil does.
 It’s higher in brain-boosting fats, but does not contain all the beneficial properties that unrefined coconut oil has.